 Disney, however, isn’t stopping there.
 There are even more new hotels coming in the next couple of years.
 The Cove is going in next to the Swan and Dolphin Resorts and is going to be a high-end, boutique resort aiming at executives and those wanting a luxury resort experience.
 This should be ready by March 2021, in time for the 50th Anniversary.

-Lastly, the new resort I think practically the whole world is looking forward to most is the Star Wars: Galactic Starcruiser Hotel.
+The new resort I think practically the whole world is looking forward to most is the Star Wars: Galactic Starcruiser Hotel.
 This isn’t just a hotel, but it’s a 2-night Star Wars experience and adventure that you and your family will live out.

 There will even be an excursion to go on in Galaxy’s Edge and missions you and your family must carry out.
 And watch out for Kylo Ren and the First Order, who will make their presence known on board the Star Wars Hotel during your stay.

 The only question now is if a high-end hotel experience like this is needed given the current economic situation.
 Early 2021 was the opening date, but it will certainly get pushed back, maybe into 2022.

 The last new Disney World hotel is another DVC resort, this time over on Bay Lake at the old River Country site.
 Reflections: A Disney Lakeside Lodge will bring 1,700 new hotel rooms on property, and will be first-choice for many wanting to stay near the Magic Kingdom.

 The latest rumors however say that Disney has already scrapped the Reflections resort with the concrete being taken up and grass seed planted over the property.

 On the one hand, Disney certainly doesn’t need more DVC rooms at the moment so it would make sense if they don’t build it.
 What is surprising is that it was one of the only locations on property where construction was continuing during the closure.